"Energy is eternal delight." William Blake

 cube

-Three fundamental universal forces are analogous to the cube in that changes in one affect the others:
+Three fundamental universal forces are analogous to each side of the cube in that changes in one affect the other sides very differently:

 1. gravity "It means that, figuratively speaking, gravity is the square of the strong subnuclear interaction."